Lab 1 overview

 par(mfrow=c(3,2))

-plot(model1, which=c(1:4)) # diagnostic plots (NOTE: the plot function returns these plots by default when the input is a linear regression model)
+plot(model1, which=c(1:4)) # diagnostic plots (NOTE: the 'plot()' function returns these plots by default when the input is a linear regression model)

 hist(residuals(model1), breaks=10) # histogram of residuals

-plot(predict(model1) ~ air.cleaned$Ozone) # plot predicted vs observed- should follow 1:1 line.
+plot(predict(model1) ~ air_cleaned$Ozone) # plot predicted vs observed- should follow 1:1 line.
 Examine this for model biases.

 abline(0,1)